penfries/Penelope-Fries.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Dr. David Florian is an engineer with a passion for teaching and the open-source community.
-His area of expertise is 3D printing, with an emphasis on large format pellet extrusion and selective laser sintering."
+excerpt: "Penelope Fries is a Chemical Engineering Student with a passion for sustainable energy.
+She is minoring in Environmental Engineering and hopes to pursue a career in environemntally friendsly alternative energies."
 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg
     alt: "CNC Mill"